GhiathAlshammaa/todoList_savity/Readme.md

 * Node.js: Backend
 * Angular 8: Frontend

-# some other libraries, which I used too
+# Some other libraries, which I used too
 * mongoose.js
 * express.js
 * Angular Material